DAREDEVILK29/PopUp-Tool/PopUp Tool/README.md

    - It can take 2-5 minutes to get a summary or explanation.

 4. Using Google's built-in AI (Prompt API) in PopUp-Tool:
-   - You can summarize and more with just a right-click!
+   - You can summarize and more with Prompt API's content generator
    - Get results while sitting in the worst humanly possible posture!

 5. PopUp-Tool helps non-native speakers learn languages or understand articles/blog posts easily, with no extra steps—just a RIGHT CLICK!